I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetremainingstacksize.md

 This function has no parameters.

 ## Return Value

 <b>IoGetRemainingStackSize</b> returns the number of bytes of stack space in the current thread context.

-<b>IoGetRemainingStackSize</b> returns the number of bytes of stack space in the current thread context.

-<b>IoGetRemainingStackSize</b> returns the number of bytes of stack space in the current thread context.